-/ Practice Areas/ Slip + Fall Accidents
+Practice Areas Slip + Fall AccidentsRequest a Free Consultation

 When an accident or injury occurs to a visitor or tenant living on another person’s property, the owner of the property may be liable for damages if it can be proved that their negligence or misconduct led to the injury.

-In cases involving slip and fall accidents, generally plaintiffs must show that the property owners either failed to maintain the property or created unsafe conditions which caused the injury, or knew about the dangerous premises or unsafe hazard but failed to alert visitors or tenants to those conditions.
+In cases involving slip and fall accidents, plaintiffs generally must show the property owners either failed to maintain the property, created unsafe conditions which caused the injury, or knew about the dangerous premises or unsafe hazard but failed to alert visitors or tenants to those conditions.